QVllasa/api-platform-angular-boilerplate/README.md

 # api-platform-angular-boilerplate
-This project is ready to use for angular in frontend and symfony api-platform as backend.
+This project is a ready to use template for angular in frontend and symfony api-platform as backend.